 - The petitioner’s full name and their relationship to the child

 The post-petition system’s outcome will depend if the filing is done in Juvenile courts or Probate.
 Probate courts hold case hearings within 30 days upon receiving the petition.
 The judge must first order an investigation.
 He will also have to appoint a lawyer who will represent the child in court.
-The judge will then request an assessment from a mental health professional if it is necessary for the case.
+The judge will then request for an assessment from a mental health professional if it is necessary for the case.
 This request can also be conducted by the teen’s guardian, if necessary.